GauriNale/Retail-Sales-Dashboard-using-Excel/README.md

 # Project Explanation
 I created an interactive Retail sales dashboard using Microsoft Excel to Visualize and analyze sales peerformance across different Regions and products.
-The dashboard provides a quick overview of matricsL like Total sales, Profit and Quantity Sold using pivot tables and charts , the data is summarized in an easy-to-understand format for business decisions.
+The dashboard provides a quick overview of matrics like Total sales, Profit and Quantity Sold using pivot tables and charts , the data is summarized in an easy-to-understand format for business decisions.